-This post was originally published in December, 2011 but has been updates as of June 6, 2014.
+This post was originally published in December, 2011 but has been updated as of October 30, 2017.

 Many foreign countries require residents to remit taxes to the host government, regardless of the citizen’s nationality.
 For this reason, many US expats have an opportunity to claim the Foreign Tax Credit on their US expat taxes.
-The Foreign Tax Credit is claimed on US expat taxes by completing Form 1116 and attaching it to an individual US expat tax return, Form 1040.
-The credit reduces the liability on US expat taxes dollar for dollar.
-The credit cannot be taken against income which has already been excluded by the Foreign Earned Income Exclusion, nor can it exceed the liability on US expat taxes sourced to foreign earned income (that is, you cannot receive a refund of foreign taxes paid through your US tax return).
+The Foreign Tax Credit is claimed on US expat taxes by completing Form 1116 and attaching it to an individual US tax return, Form 1040.
+The credit reduces the liability on US tax due on expat income dollar for dollar.
+The credit cannot be taken against income which has already been excluded by the Foreign Earned Income Exclusion, nor can it exceed the US tax liability relating to foreign earned income (that is, you cannot receive a refund of foreign taxes paid through your US tax return).

 US Expat Taxes – The Foreign Tax Credit